Downtown Berkeley station

-Downtown Berkeley station is an underground Bay Area Rapid Transit (BART) station in Berkeley, California.
-The station serves Downtown Berkeley and the surrounding areas.
+Downtown Berkeley station is an underground Bay Area Rapid Transit (BART) station in the Downtown Berkeley section of Berkeley, California.
+It is served by the Orange and Red lines.

 History

 Southern Pacific

 The Central Pacific Railroad opened its Berkeley Branch Railroad to the intersection of Shattuck and University Avenues on August 16, 1876.
 Early civic leader Francis K. Shattuck donated land for the railroad and its depot, and subsidized the initial construction.
 Berkeley was the terminus of the line until 1878, when it was extended northwest along Shattuck.
 The Central Pacific was leased by the Southern Pacific Railroad (SP) in 1885, then transferred to its Northern Railway subsidiary in 1888.
 The first Berkeley station was a small wooden building at the northwest corner of Center Street and Shattuck; it was replaced in the 1890s by a slightly larger by still modest station.

 On October 26, 1903, the Key System began electric commuter rail operation from Berkeley to the San Francisco ferries – a direct threat to the SP's steam-hauled trains – on a line that paralleled the SP tracks on Shattuck.
 Around that time, Cal president Benjamin Ide Wheeler and other prominent Berkeley academics lobbied SP president E. H. Harriman for an improved train station to complement John Galen Howard's emerging architectural style for the nearby University of California, Berkeley.
 Finally, the devastating 1906 earthquake and subsequent rebuilding "served as a powerful incentive to expedite the project".

 Surveying work began in June 1906; that September, SP management announced their intentions to convert their suburban lines to a frequent electric service to compete with the Key System.
 The new station, an elegant red brick structure with buff terracotta trim, red tile roof, and a colonnade, opened on April 9, 1908.
 It was officially designed by SP architect Daniel J. Patterson in a similar style to Émile Bénard's original plans for the university, though the high quality of its design and circumstantial evidence led some historians to believe it was actually designed by Howard.
 The SP lines were fully electrified in 1911.